If your business has outstanding invoices that might not be paid for a while, you can take out a loan to get some of the money upfront.

 - compare quotes from different lenders

-You can use these websites to search for lenders:
+You can use the Better Business Finance website to search for lenders.